Ambiguous behavior

 Leadership Arc

-The shape of my career has moved from experience design to ecosystem thinking to design leadership at scale.
+The shape of my career has moved from experience design to portfolio thinking to design leadership at scale.

 Growth